Moving to Lexington, KY

 Rush hour is real and it is bad.
 Every weekday between roughly 3:30 PM and 6:00 PM, getting anywhere in Lexington becomes a frustrating exercise in patience.
 If you are out driving during that window, there is one road you want to avoid above all others: Nicholasville Road.
 It can back up for miles and what should be a 10 minute drive can easily turn into almost an hour depending on where you are wanting to go.

-New Circle Road — the ring road that loops around the city — can be equally brutal during peak hours.
+New Circle Road, the ring road that loops around the city, can be equally brutal during peak hours.
 If you're new to Lexington, it will take some time before you understand how to use it effectively.
 It often backs up and can come to an abrupt stop around exit ramps, so if you're not planning to get off, it's better to stay in the far lane from the chaos.
 These sudden stops sometimes cause fender benders, and unfortunately, you'll be on New Circle for a while if that happens.
 Lucky you, you can read more blog posts!
+In all honesty, most major thoroughfares will test your patience during rush hour.
+Nicholasville Road is arguably the worst offender, often backing up for miles, with New Circle Road not far behind.

 Here's the good news: Lexington rewards people who explore.
 Many neighborhoods have back road options and shortcuts that can cut your commute significantly.
-Locals accumulate this knowledge over time — a cut-through here, a side street there — and it becomes almost like a superpower.
+Locals accumulate this knowledge over time, a cut-through here or a side street there, and it becomes almost like a superpower.
 One of the best ways to discover them is to let Siri or Google Maps reroute you when traffic is bad.
 You'll find yourself on streets you never knew existed and slowly start building your own mental map of the city's hidden shortcuts.

 That knowledge comes with time.
 But it's worth building.